 Choosing the right software vendor can deliver tremendous upside for business outcomes.
 It’s no stretch to say that software can make a difference in a startup’s success or failure or a difference in an established company gaining or losing market share to the competition.

 Unfortunately, companies are becoming overly reliant on software vendors, which creates a significant dependency risk.
 At the same time, the number of vendors and their various specializations are growing, too — creating a fast-changing software ecosystem that few companies can hope to master or keep up with.

 Given the uncertain and fast-changing software environment, companies will thrive by establishing an agile process for buying decisions to create efficiency and effectiveness.
 This is the value that Sastrify delivers to its customers — an agile process that minimizes risk while maximizing business outcomes.

-The future of software, of business and of the global economy will continue to grow closer on the horizon.
+The future of software, business, and the global economy will continue to grow closer on the horizon.
 At Sastrify, our services empower companies to embrace this coming future rather than fear it.